ssenmosip/mosip-temp-documentation/Steps-to-Install-and-configuration-HDFS.md

 On every node in the cluster, copy or move the keytab file to a directory that Hadoop can access, such as /home/hadoop/etc/hadoop/hadoop.keytab.
 ### Shut Down the Cluster
 To enable security in hdfs, you must stop all Hadoop daemons in your cluster and then change some configuration properties.

+##### Creating keytab [mosip.keytab] file for application to authenticate  with hdfs cluster
+ $sudo kadmin
+   kadmin: xst -norandkey -k mosip.keytab {user1}
+   kadmin: xst -norandkey -k mosip.keytab {user2}

+to view the principals in keytab
+ $Klist -k e -t mosip.keytab

+ and so on add all the users to keytab. if you want create the separate keytab file for each application and distribute them

 ```
 sh hadoop/sbin/stop-dfs.sh
 ```